Enhancing Naturalness in LLM-Generated Utterances through Disfluency Insertion: Discussion

 \section{Discussion}

-The two questions were sought to answer are whether \textit{intelligibility decrease when we add the disfluencies to the fluent spoken utterances} and whether \textit{perceived spontaneity increase when we add the disfluencies to the fluent spoken utterances}.
+We sought to answer two questions: i) whether \textit{intelligibility decreases when we add the disfluencies to the fluent spoken utterances} and ii) whether \textit{perceived spontaneity increases when we add the disfluencies to the fluent spoken utterances}.

-The main findings from this user study are that disfluencies significantly enhance the perceived spontaneity of speech, while leading to a slight reduction in intelligibility.
+The main findings from this user study are that disfluencies significantly enhance the perceived spontaneity of speech while leading to a slight reduction in intelligibility.
 The first effect is, however, stronger than the second, as evidenced by the results in Table~\ref{tab:results2}.
 The statistical results obtained with the mixed-effect model also highlighted the variability within participants' responses.
 Greater variability in spontaneity ratings suggests that perceptions of speech realism are more subjective and shaped by individual expectations of what constitutes a spontaneous interaction.

+Our within-subjects design provided sufficient statistical power to detect medium-sized effects, validating our approach despite the relatively modest sample size.
+Audio clips used in the study ranged from approximately one minute for fluent samples to $1.5$ minutes for disfluent ones, providing participants adequate exposure to meaningfully perceive and evaluate the presence of disfluencies.
+While our current findings demonstrate the effectiveness of our fine-tuned LLM approach coupled with Bark TTS, future work could extend this research through larger-scale studies with expanded and diverse audio samples and participant pools to detect more subtle effects.
+Additionally, comparative evaluations with dialogue-optimized models like ChatTTS~\cite{chatTTS} could further enhance understanding of how different TTS systems render generated disfluencies in conversational contexts.

-As shown in Table \ref{tab:results}, the fine-tuned LLM effectively inserts disfluencies while preserving the content of the original utterance.
-High BERTScore and BLEU scores confirm its outputs align closely with reference transcriptions in the test set.
+As shown in Table \ref{tab:results}, the fine-tuned LLMs effectively insert disfluencies while preserving the content of the original utterance.
+High BERTScore and BLEU scores confirm close alignment with reference disfluent utterances in the test set.
 Despite the sporadic nature of disfluencies in spontaneous speech, the model reliably mimics those in the Switchboard dataset.
-The disfluency rate (29.1\%) slightly exceeds the training data (24.5\%), indicating a tendency to overproduce disfluencies, which could be adjusted in future work.
+However, the average disfluency rate in the \textbf{llama-2-7b} generated disfluent text is 29.1\%, slightly exceeding the rate observed in the training data, as shown in Table~\ref{tab:stats}, which could be a focus in future work.